 Earnings Growth is a measure of growth in a company's net income over a specific period, often one year.
 This is not a forecast of the Fund's future performance.
 Earnings growth for a Fund holding does not guarantee a corresponding increase in the market value of the holding or the Fund.

-Earnings per share is calculated by taking the total earnings divided by the number of shares outstanding.
-EPS Growth is not a forecast of the Fund's future performance.
+Earnings per share (EPS) is calculated by taking the total earnings divided by the number of shares outstanding.
+EPS Growth and Earnings Growth are not forecasts of the Fund's future performance.

 Return on Equity is the amount, expressed as a percentage, earned on a company’s common stock investment for a given period.